avian-digital-forensics/avian-scripts/_root/inapp-scripts/automation-scripts/script_descriptions.md

 ### Settings
 Settings in *italics* are optional.
-* :root_directory - the path to the Avian scripts main directory.
+* root_directory - the path to the Avian scripts main directory.
-* :tag_name - the name of the tag given.
+* tag_name - the name of the tag given.
-* *:accepted_character_codes* - the unicode character codes of the accepted items, given as a comma seperated list of numbers.
+* *accepted_character_codes* - the unicode character codes of the accepted items, given as a comma seperated list of numbers.
 Defaults to not accepting any characters (other than standard 7-bit ascii).
-* *:scoping_query* - only runs on items matching this query.
+* *scoping_query* - only runs on items matching this query.

 ## QC and Culling (NOT TESTED)
 Key: 'qc_cull'